cnsoft/cocos2d-kamcord-ios/README.md

 It's worth noting that every time we upload a video to YouTube and post to Facebook, we use the currently set values of these fields.
 Therefore, you may want to change the title, caption, and or description to match the results of the most recent gameplay (to add the score, for instance).

-Lastly, we another function you should set after you call `endVideo`:
+Lastly, we another function you should set after you call `stopRecording`:

 	+(void) setLevel:(NSString *)level
      	       score:(NSNumber *)score;